Remi-C/Remi-C.github.io/_posts/2017-05-13-drawing_wall.md

 ![image](/img/woodworking/mur_incline/200_resultat_mur_pour_helene.jpg)

-This project is an exercice in design according to the methodology of Karine Mazeau (Design Mobilier).
+This project is an exercise in design according to the methodology of Karine Mazeau (Design Mobilier).